alexyy802/GlowCord/docs/index.rst

-.. nextcord documentation master file, created by sphinx-quickstart on Fri Aug 21 05:43:30 2015.
+.. glowcord documentation master file, created by sphinx-quickstart on Fri Aug 21 05:43:30 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to nextcord
+Welcome to glowcord
 ===========================

 .. image:: /images/snake.svg
 .. image:: /images/snake_dark.svg

-Nextcord is a modern, easy to use, feature-rich, and async ready API wrapper for Discord, forked from discord.py.
+glowcord is a modern, easy to use, feature-rich, and async ready API wrapper for Discord, forked from discord.py.

 **Features:**